How Proposed Immigration Changes will Make It Harder for People With Disabilities

-Let’s amplify the voices of our community because immigration advocacy must include immigrants with disabilities.
+Let’s amplify the voices of our community and flood the Department of Homeland Security with our comments.